-This project came about for two main reasons; I had cardboard left over from my Clone Trooper project, and I saw the fantastic job eplunkett ...
+This project came about for two main reasons; I had cardboard left over from my Clone Trooper project, and I saw the fantastic job eplunkett did of creating ...

 Cut out your Ukulele pieces from templates provided.

 Glue the two base pieces (B & C) of Ukulele together using a suitable adhesive.
 I used PVA.

 Glue the neck pieces together.
 Refer to templates for instructions.
 Pieces marked 'B' get sandwiched between pieces marked 'A'.

 Cut for yourself nineteen right angle triangle pieces; 50x50mm.

 Using a piece of old board large enough to accommodate the base of the Ukulele plus the triangle pieces, glue the pieces around the base as shown.
 I ...

 Create the side pieces.
 If you can do this all out of one piece, great.
 I was limited to the size of cardboard sheets and made it from ...

 Apply a bead of glue to base piece and insert side panels.
 This may take a bit of gentle persuasion.
 TIP: before applying glue, ensure that pieces will ...

 Glue the neck to the body.
 The most important thing here is to ensure that you maintain a true centre-line through the Ukulele, I.e.: you don't want the ...